-- 1. Review basic clinical pathology procedures so that you are comfortable with performing these on your own and teaching them to your staff - 2.
-Integrate appropriate laboratory results and apply them to your patient(s) - 3.
-Assess a variety of infectious disease processes and determine appropriate confirmatory tests - 4.
-By the end of this block you should be able to: - a) Make and assess good quality blood smears - b) Perform differential cell counts on peripheral blood smears - c) Perform basic hematology procedures such as PCV, total plasma protein, fibrinogen, and platelet estimate - d) Interpret coagulation data and perform a crossmatch using a commercial kit - e) Identify and interpret morphologic abnormalities in blood - f) Perform a complete urinalysis including interpretation of urine sediment - g) Evaluate and interpret uncomplicated cytologic samples - h) Interpret laboratory data from cases from common domestic species - i) Understand the importance of quality control and appropriate submission procedures in laboratory medicine
+- 1. Find reliable resources and investigate answers to questions - 2.
+Review basic clinical pathology procedures so that you are comfortable with performing these on your own and teaching them to your staff - 3.
+Integrate appropriate laboratory results and apply them to your patient(s) - 4.
+Assess a variety of infectious disease processes and determine appropriate confirmatory tests - 5.
+By the end of this block you should be able to: - a) Make and assess good quality blood smears - b) Perform differential cell counts on peripheral blood smears - c) Perform basic hematology procedures such as PCV, total plasma protein, fibrinogen, and platelet estimate - d) Interpret coagulation data +/- perform a crossmatch using a commercial kit - e) Identify and interpret morphologic abnormalities in blood - f) Perform a complete urinalysis including interpretation of urine sediment - g) Evaluate and interpret uncomplicated cytologic samples - h) Interpret laboratory data in cases from common domestic species - i) Understand the importance of quality control and appropriate submission procedures in laboratory medicine